 “The landscapes that look as green as if they are painted freshly by a painter who brings life to its art; the cloudy sky and the dewy leaves, the terrifying sound of the Dhudhsagar waterfalls and the never-ending avenue stretching along the sandy beaches that are washed away with crazy monsoon sea waves… ” this is how the world’s favourite beach destination looks like in monsoon.
-And who wouldn’t wish to run away to enjoy such beauty!!
+And who wouldn’t wish to run away to enjoy such offbeat Goa!!
 Goa is unarguably much more beyond just its beaches.

 However, Goa is one of those places frequented by travelers in almost every season.
 And the winters of Goa are undoubtedly amazing with those blushing beaches kissed by the setting sun.
-You would say that Goa is a place to just have a pint of beer and chill during a sunny day.
-And I would say that there are end number of non-cliched things to do in Goa.
+You would say that Goa is a place to just have a pint of beer and chill on a sunny day.
+And I would say, there are end number of non-cliched things to do in Goa.
 Though almost nothing in this world is so offbeat anymore, you can always find something interesting and mindful.

 Walk or Cycle around the Colourful Portuguese Houses

 While most of us tend to treat the capital city Panjim just as a crossroad, a tiny colony of colorful houses totally go unnoticed.
 Goa was under the Portuguese rule even after India’s official independence.
 While the Portuguese officials had left India long back, their colorful quarters were then occupied by the Goan Christians.
 They have not only preserved these heritage houses but have also beautified them with their unique artistic sense.

 For the foodie in you, the pastries and wine cookies from the oldest bakery in Goa would fill your stomach with sugary delights.

 Tempted enough to explore the Latin Quarters of Fonteinhas?
 Get a complete guide to this area in this detailed blog of mine.